-School is out, or almost out for most, so it’s just about time for the summer bbq season.
+School is out, so it’s time for the summer bbq season.
 The good news is you can enjoy your summer bbq and still eat heart healthy!
 You just need to know the healthiest way to bbq and the healthiest choices for your bbq meal.
 I’ve learned 14 ways to make your summer bbq heart healthy.

 *This post includes some affiliate links for your convenience.
 Click here to read my full disclosure policy.